Sparq-Holding-Inc/pulpo-forms-django/README.md

 # pulpo-forms-django
-Dynamic Forms is a Django app capable of creating powerful surveys with many different field types, multi path logic for fields and pages and statistical analysis of responses.
+Pulpo Forms is a Django app capable of creating powerful surveys with many different field types, multi path logic for fields and pages and statistical analysis of responses.

 ## Requirements
 * Django 1.8